 When a flu virus attacks the human body, it can produce some or all of the following symptoms:

-These symptoms can vary in number and intensity based on the person and the type of virus (there are four different flu viruses).
+These symptoms can vary in number and intensity.
 Healthy people who contract the flu tend to experience milder symptoms.
 Those with chronic health problems or compromised immune systems can experience more severe symptoms, including flu-related complications.
 If you begin experiencing symptoms, see your doctor as soon as possible.
-Your provider will prescribe a treatment regimen to minimize the length and severity of your symptoms.
+Your provider may prescribe a treatment regimen to minimize the length and severity of your symptoms, if started within a couple of days of the onset of symptoms.

 At a Glance: Flu FAQ